-The constant stimulation available via smartphone makes them especially distracting for kids with ADHD.
-“Phones are made to be as reinforcing as possible.
-If you’re not getting an email, you’re getting a social media update, or you’re checking a news feed, or you’re checking a sports score.”
+The constant stimulation cell phones can provide can be especially distracting for kids with ADHD.
+“Phones are made to be as reinforcing as possible,” explains Dr. Anderson.
+“If you’re not getting an email, you’re getting a social media update, or you’re checking a news feed, or you’re checking a sports score.”

 If you’re ready to take the plunge

-For parents who do decide to give their children fully functioning phones, experts recommend setting clear guidelines in a conversation before they receive the device.
+If you’re getting your child a phone, experts recommend setting clear guidelines in a conversation before they receive the device.
 Here are some sample rules that parents can apply to their kids’ cell phone use:

 - Set limits on both general screen time and phone time.
 Dr. Bubrick urges this rule especially strongly for kids who already have difficulty breaking away from a screen.